Metamask USDT:

 How to Add USDT to MetaMask on Polygon

-Click 'Import tokens' and go to the 'Custom Token' tab.
-Find the official USDT contract address on the Polygon network using a block explorer like PolygonScan.
-Paste the address into the 'Token Contract Address' field.
+To add the Polygon version of USDT to MetaMask, you must first connect to the Polygon network and then import it as a custom token.
+Click the network selector and choose 'Polygon Mainnet.'
+If you have not added it yet, select 'Add Network' and find it in the list of popular networks to add it with one click.
+After selecting the Polygon network, click 'Import tokens' and go to the 'Custom Token' tab.
+Find the official USDT contract address on a block explorer like PolygonScan and paste it into the 'Token Contract Address' field.
 The 'Token Symbol' (USDT) and 'Decimals' fields should populate automatically.
-Click 'Add Custom Token', then 'Import Tokens' to complete the process.
+Click 'Add Custom Token' and then 'Import Tokens' to complete the process.

 Adding USDT on BNB Smart Chain

 The process for BNB Smart Chain (BSC) is similar to Polygon.
-First, ensure the BSC network is added to MetaMask.
-Use the 'Add Network' feature if needed.
+First, ensure the BSC network is added to MetaMask, using the 'Add Network' feature if needed.
 Once connected to the BSC network, click 'Import Tokens' and go to the 'Custom Token' tab.
 Find the official USDT contract address for BSC from a trusted source like BscScan, paste it into MetaMask, and confirm the import once the token details auto-fill.

 Is Storing USDT in MetaMask Safe?